 On the other hand, there are equally important forces from the bottom up.
 And that refers to the foot position and biomechanics of the foot and lower leg acting on the knee.
 A toe-out position of the foot actually reduces the force of excessive abduction.
 It turns out that people who turn out may have less risk of knee deterioration compared with people who don’t toe out or who toe out less.

-Kinematics refers to patterns of movement — specifically how the patellofemoral joint and the knee joint rotate and glide in relation to one another during motion.
-It appears that females who adduct the hip (knee moves toward the other knee) during single-leg squat motions have a greater tendency to develop PFPS.
+A closer look at the dynamics of movement has shown that when it comes to PFPS, changes in hip motion may be just as important as what the knee is doing.
+It appears that athletes who adduct the hip (knee moves toward the other knee) during single-leg squat motions have a greater tendency to develop PFPS.
 PFPS is more likely to occur if the knee externally rotates at the same time.
+The overall pattern of motion is one of medial collapse, sometimes referred to as dynamic knee valgus.